Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 If this is your first time using Security Onion 2, then we highly recommend that you start with a simple IMPORT installation using our Security Onion ISO image (see the :ref:`download` section).
 This can be done in a minimal virtual machine (see the :ref:`vmware` and :ref:`virtualbox` sections) with as little as 4GB RAM, 2 CPU cores, and 200GB of storage.

-Simply follow the screenshots below to:
+The following screenshots will walk you through:

-- install our Security Onion ISO image
+- installing our Security Onion ISO image
-- configure for IMPORT
+- configuring for IMPORT
-- optionally enable the Analyst environment (see the :ref:`analyst-vm` section)
+- optionally enabling the Analyst environment (see the :ref:`analyst-vm` section)
-- run :ref:`so-import-pcap` and import one or more pcap files
+- running :ref:`so-import-pcap` and importing one or more pcap files

 After following the screenshots, you can skip to the :ref:`soc` section.